+35725368683

 • Transfer tax.
 This depends on the value of the property and your share in it.
 There is also a 50% exemption to transfer tax.
 The government has a calculator.

-• VAT ranging from 5-19% of the purchase price.
-There is no transfer tax if VAT has been paid.
+• VAT varies from 5% to 19% of the purchase price.
+If VAT has been paid, there is no transfer tax.

 • The criteria for reduced (5%) VAT is that the property is your primary dwelling place, and its value does not exceed € 350,000.
 The reduced VAT will apply to 130 sq m of property.
 To get the reduced VAT, you must apply to the Tax Department with a declaration.
 Our lawyers can prepare the application for you.